Cassivellaunus: Historia Regum Britanniae

 Cassivellaunus appears in Geoffrey of Monmouth's 12th-century work Historia Regum Britanniae (History of the Kings of Britain), usually spelled Cassibelanus or Cassibelaunus.
 The younger son of the former king Heli, he becomes king of Britain upon the death of his elder brother Lud, whose own sons Androgeus and Tenvantius are not yet of age.
 In recompense, Androgeus is made Duke of Kent and Trinovantum (London), and Tenvantius is made Duke of Cornwall.

 After his conquest of Gaul, Julius Caesar sets his sights on Britain, and sends a letter to Cassibelanus demanding tribute.
-Cassibelanus refuses, citing the Britons' and Romans' common Trojan descent (see Brutus of Britain), and Caesar invades at the Thames Estuary.
+Cassibelanus refuses, citing the Britons' and Romans' common Trojan descent (see Brutus of Troy), and Caesar invades at the Thames Estuary.
 During the fighting, Cassibelanus's brother Nennius encounters Caesar and sustains a severe head wound.
 Caesar's sword gets stuck in Nennius's shield, and when the two are separated in the mêlée, Nennius throws away his own sword and attacks the Romans with Caesar's, killing many, including the tribune Labienus.
 The Britons hold firm, and that night Caesar flees back to Gaul.
 Cassibelanus's celebrations are muted by Nennius's death from his head wound.
 He is buried with the sword he took from Caesar, which is named Crocea Mors (Yellow Death).

 Two years later, Caesar invades again with a larger force.
 Cassibelanus, forewarned, had planted stakes beneath the waterline of the Thames which gut Caesar's ships, drowning thousands of men.
 The Romans are once again quickly put to flight.

 The leaders of the Britons gather in Trinovantum to thank the gods for their victory with many animal sacrifices, and celebrate with sporting events.
 During a wrestling bout, Cassibelanus's nephew Hirelglas is killed by Androgeus's nephew Cuelinus.
 Cassibelanus demands that Androgeus turn his nephew over to him for trial, but Androgeus refuses, insisting he should be tried in his own court in Trinovantum.
 Cassibelanus threatens war, and Androgeus appeals to Caesar for help, agreeing to accept him as liege and sending his son as a hostage.

 Caesar invades a third time, landing at Richborough in Kent.
 As Cassibelaunus's army meets Caesar's, Androgeus attacks Cassibelaunus from the rear with five thousand men.
 His line broken, Cassibelanus retreats to a nearby hilltop.
 After two days’ siege, Androgeus appeals to Caesar to offer terms.
 Cassibelanus agrees to pay tribute of three thousand pounds of silver, and he and Caesar become friends.

 Six years later, Cassibelanus dies and is buried in York.
 Androgeus has gone to Rome with Caesar, so Tenvantius succeeds as king of Britain.